Hang Seng Index – Pull-backed towards 22740 key short-term support for potential recovery

 The Hong Kong 50 Index (proxy for Hang Seng Index futures) has staged the expected push up (1.10%) and almost hit our first expected target/resistance at 23160 (printed a high of 23115 in the overnight session).

-Please click on this link for a recap on our previous daily short-term technical outlook/strategy.
+Please clear on this link for a recap on our previous daily short-term technical outlook/strategy.

 Key elements